LordMoMA/Hexagonal-Architecture/README.md

 Nodes connected via Kafka are typically microservices, can be built in Go and Java, NodeJS or Python.

+In addition, Kafka supports well high performance and scalability requirements.
+Kafka is horizontally scalable, fault-tolerant, and optimized for speed, running as a cluster on one or more servers that can span multiple data centers (For example: Uber uses use a combination of third-party cloud computing services and co-located data centers).

 # 🍕 Thoughts Collection on Recent Amazon Prime Video's Dump of its AWS Distributed Serverless Architecture and Move to “Monolith”

 I think it is important for a software engineer to constantly keep track of the software architecture, so I brought this topic up to discussion with